 Once your model is built and serving predictions, your data distribution may change subtly over time, and your model may no longer reflect the relevant contexts of your application.
-Be sure to monitor model performance over time to ensure it's doing as well as you expect, and collect feedback from your users to identify potential issues that may require new data and retraining.
+Be sure to monitor your model's performance over time to ensure that it's doing as well as you expect, and collect feedback from your users to identify potential issues that may require new data and retraining.

-Sometimes corner cases come up that you just didn't think about.
+Sometimes corner cases emerge that you just didn't think about.
 Come up with an incident response plan if you're concerned that your model may misbehave in a manner that may adversely impact your users and your business.

-This is a living document and we are learning as we go.
-We’d love your feedback on the guidance we’ve given here.
-Send an email to firstname.lastname@example.org to tell us about your experience in creating your custom models, what worked, and what didn’t.
+This is a living document and we're learning as we go.
+We'd love your feedback on the guidance we've given here.
+Send an email to firstname.lastname@example.org to tell us about your experience in creating your custom models, what worked, and what didn't.
 We look forward to your feedback!